jellyfin/jellyfin.org/docs/general/server/transcoding.md

 - Remux: Changes the container but leaves both audio and video streams untouched.
 - Direct Stream: Transcodes audio but leaves original video untouched.
 - Transcode: Transcodes the video stream.

+## HDR to SDR Tone-mapping

+When the source video is in HDR, it will need to be tone-mapped to SDR when transcoding, as Jellyfin currently doesn't support HDR to HDR tone-mapping, or passing through HDR metadata.
+While this can be done in software, it is very slow and you may encounter situations where no modern consumer CPUs can transcode in real time.
+Therefore, a GPU is always recommended, where even a basic Intel iGPU can handle the load without problems.